sipostudent/Bug-Issue-Tracker/README.md

 1. Login & Sign Up
 2. Ticket List
 3. View Ticket Details
-4. Commment on own tickets
+4. Comment on own tickets
-5. Commment on user profile
+5. Comment on user profile
 6. Edit/Delete tickets
 7. Edit/Delete user profile
 8. Open new tickets based on bugs or feature requests
-9. Make a donation towards use of the application
+9. Donate towards the application
 10. Superusers/admins can gain access via the admin panel and perform, data amendments.

 #### Features Left to Implement

 1. Password Update
-2. Username and/or password update
+2. Username and password update
 3. Presently it is just conceivable to add remarks identified with the ticket; it could likewise be intriguing to enable clients to answer legitimately to a particular remark
 4. Internal chat feature for users to interact with one another